Interview: Begonia Maculata

 Common mistakes to avoid

-• Place the plant in direct sunlight ☀️
+• Placing the plant in direct sunlight ☀️

 • Overwatering or leaving standing water in the saucer